How to Handle a Complaint with Your Dentist

 - Give your dentist time to consider the problem and suggested solution.
 If you are not able to resolve the conflict during your meeting, it is best to give the dentist time to consider a mutually acceptable solution for both of you.
 This may take several days or even a month or more, depending on the situation.

 If you are still not satisfied after taking the above steps, ISDS offers a "Mediation and Clinical Peer Review" program designed to resolve conflicts between a dentist and a patient.
+NOTE: The Dentist MUST be a member of the Illinois State Dental Society.
+To check to see if your dentist is a member, click here.
 Conflicts must be of a clinical nature regarding appropriateness or quality of care.
 For a review to occur: